 Losing my son, Charles, to suicide took me to my knees for years.

 I’ve never been through something so agonizing and painful.
 And I do know that handling this part right is important so that fewer are in the club I’m in, the one no one else wants to be in.

 In our book, Emotionally Naked: A Teacher’s Guide to Preventing Suicide and Recognizing Students at Risk by me (Anne Moss Rogers) and co-writer Kimberly O’Brien PhD LICSW, we have written an entire section on postvention complete with scripts, discussion guides on postvention and grief, talking points to give to staff and faculty, and guidance for talking about suicide and grief with students.
 We also give students a framework from which to create their own action plans.
 Of course, there are also sections on prevention and intervention, as well as building coping skills.

 Below are links to postvention guides and prompts for discussion in classes.
 I beg you to share this.
 And I don’t beg often.
 But seeing so many schools handle it poorly after spending time in a writing cave for a year writing a book about it, is disturbing.
 I don’t want other parents to go through this.
 Or schools because suicide seems to put teens and young adults at risk for years after being exposed to one.
 So oddly, talking about it prevents suicide.
 Being exposed to one raises risk.

 Evidence-based Postvention Guides (after a suicide) and articles to help

 All of these are free, and I’ve highlighted the two most important ones, evidence-based guides for educators.
 They’ll help education leaders write the emails, talk with reporters, reach out to parents, facilitate discussions with students, and work with the media.

 Free evidence-based guide in PDF- Postvention Guide for Colleges – From JED Foundation & Higher Education Mental Health Alliance (HEMHA) Project

-Free PDF- After a Suicide: A Toolkit for Schools- Second Edition– From NASP, NASSP, ASCA
+Free evidence-based guide in PDF- After a Suicide: A Toolkit for Schools- Second Edition– From NASP, NASSP, ASCA

 Educator support for supporting grieving students after suicide loss